13 Measurable Marketing Metrics That Define Success

 Strategic plans require a strong understanding of sales growth and trajectory for everything from inventory requirements to adequate staffing levels.
 Measuring your marketing through the lens of your sales growth is yet another way to add a layer of accountability for marketers and marketing agencies.

-One of the key measurable marketing metrics to determine campaign success is identifying your cost per lead.
+One of the key metrics to determine campaign success is identifying your cost per lead.
 Some marketers believe every tactic can be successful if you throw enough money at it.
-Avoid this mindset by actively measuring the cost per lead and ensuring underperforming marketing channels are pruned or revised.
-This helps keep the overall cost per lead in line with expectations and what the business can bear.
+Avoid this mindset by actively measuring the CPL and ensuring under performing marketing channels are pruned or revised.
+This helps keep the overall CPL in line with expectations and what the business can bear.

 Similar to customer value, a key metric to review the effectiveness of your marketing program is the lifetime value of your customers.
 If your average customer lifetime value drops, it is an indicator some part of your marketing and sales program is failing to engage customers and show them ongoing value.

 Marketers have a longtime love/hate relationship with advertising.
 Many marketers believe traditional advertising drives brand awareness and ongoing interest in your products or services.
-Other marketers have a difficult time quantifying those activities back to hard sales dollars.
-Create a digital sales funnel with measurable marketing metrics which track each step of the purchasing journey.
+Other marketers have a difficult time finding a conversion rate, quantifying those activities back to hard sales dollars.
+Create a digital sales funnel with marketing metrics which track each step of the purchasing journey.
 It allows you to more closely track the return on your advertising dollars.

 How many sales are you closing for the number of leads generated?
-Marketers look at this metric to determine if there’s a problem with a particular step of the sales journey.
-Valve+Meter can help you review each step carefully to smooth out any roadblocks or friction points in order to maximize the benefit you receive from your marketing dollars.
+Marketers look at new customer metrics to determine if there’s a problem with a particular step of the sales journey.
+Valve+Meter can help you review each step carefully to smooth out any roadblocks to obtaining new customers, or friction points in order to maximize the benefit you receive from your marketing dollars.

-Looking at traffic, leads and conversion rates by platform and/or web page allows for microtargeting of friction points.
-You can more accurately dial in your tactics, and complete A/B testing on specific CTAs and site architecture.
+Looking at website traffic, leads and conversion rates by platform and/or web page allows for microtargeting of friction points.
+You can more accurately dial in your tactics on segmented website visitors, SEO, and complete A/B testing on specific CTAs and website architecture.

 Depending on your business model, you may need to measure the cost per conversion or acquisition to get a true picture of the value of your marketing activities.
 Determine whether you want to use first-touch, last-touch or linear or decay models of attribution.

-Email marketing performance is a complex structure including delivery rate, unsubscribes, open rates, click-through rates, final conversions and social actions such as forwards or shares.
+Email marketing campaigns are a complex structure including delivery rate, unsubscribes, open rates, click-through rates, final conversions and social media actions such as forwards or shares.
 Looking at these numbers over a period of time allows you to get the averages you should expect for your business so you can identify outliers — in either direction.
 Negative outliers should be scanned just as carefully as those with positive results.

 When you consider this range of marketing activities as a whole, it may seem overwhelming.

-Nothing says you have to implement each of these measurable marketing metrics immediately, but it does provide you with a working list of metrics to help grow your business.
+Nothing says you have to implement each of these marketing metrics immediately, but it does provide you with a working list of metrics to make smarter decisions to lower costs and, the ultimate goal, help grow your business.

 The best part of performance marketing is you’re able to analyze each step of your marketing and customer journey and quickly change, scale or scrap tactics based on their true business impact.